ContractLabs/boundry/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-A Foundry-custom template for developing Solidity smart contracts, with base script use for deploy, upgrade contract.
+A minimal custom foundry template with deploy, upgrade base script.

 <!-- GETTING STARTED -->